Market Review: Open

 The frequency requirements that AEMO must meet are set out in the FOS, which is defined in the NER and determined by the Reliability Panel.

 The FOS includes defined frequency bands and timeframes in which the system frequency must be restored to these bands following different events, such as the failure of a transmission line or separation of a region from the rest of the NEM.
 These requirements then inform how AEMO operates the power system, including through applying constraints to the dispatch of generation or procuring ancillary services.

 The FOS currently consists of two separate standards: one for the mainland NEM, and one for Tasmania.
 This reflects the different physical and market characteristics of the Tasmanian region as opposed to the mainland NEM.

-The frequency operating standard for Tasmania was last reviewed and determined by the Reliability Panel on 18 December 2008.
-The frequency operating standard for the mainland was last reviewed and determined by the Reliability Panel on 16 April 2009.
+The FOS for Tasmania was last reviewed and determined by the Panel on 18 December 2008.
+The FOS for the mainland was last reviewed and determined by the Panel on 16 April 2009.

 On 11 July 2017 the Panel published an issues paper seeking stakeholder comment on issues relating to the FOS that applies to power system frequency in the national electricity market (NEM).